START SCHOOL LATER

 • The Maryland State Department of Education's 2017 Innovative School Schedule Workgroup includes healthy and safe school hours in their final recommendations.

-• On April 26, 2016, Maryland Governor Larry Hogan signed into law House Bill 39 The Orange Ribbon Bill for Healthy School Hours.
-The legislation encourages the state's school districts to pay attention to the science about the health and safety consequences of early school start times — and then work toward starting school later!
+• On April 26, 2016, Maryland Governor Larry Hogan signed into law House Bill 39: The Orange Ribbon Bill for Healthy School Hours.
+The legislation encourages the state's school districts to work toward starting school later by creating a recognition system for those evaluating and implementing new bell times.
 Read our press release with statements from all four Maryland SSL Chapters.

 • The joint study by the Maryland State departments of Health and Mental Hygiene as well as Education was published on December 22, 2014.
 It recommended that schools conduct feasibility studies to start school after 8 a.m.
 The report also noted: "The consequences of changing school start times are unavoidable, but they can be ameliorated with proper planning and preparation.
 Any consideration of a statewide mandate for a later school start time must consider the unique needs of each of the 24 local jurisdictions.
 However, in preserving the status quo where by school start times are a matter for each local jurisdiction, the state risks letting local resistance trump a strong body of scientific evidence that sleep is critical to health and academic achievement."